+Oliver is a student and researcher at the University of Adelaide, collaborating with the Australian Institute for Machine Learning (AIML), School of Psychology, and the PALM Lab.
+He has degrees in Psychological Science and Philosophy, focusing on how humans interact with AI systems.
 He has previously worked within AIML, the Collaborative Intelligence (CINTEL) team at Data61-CSIRO, and the University of Adelaide’s Reasoning and Decisions lab.
 Some of this work focused on vector-database retrieval methods for large scale LLMs, psychometric measurement of trust in various AI systems, and consensus decision-making with AI/human agents.
-Oliver is actively seeking research opportunities that concern the impact of AI technology development on human behaviour and society.

 Project: “An Empirical Foundation for Human Perceptions of Machine Consciousness (PMC)”